Edmund J. James

 Edmund Janes James (May 21, 1855 – June 17, 1925) was an American academic, president of the University of Illinois from 1904 to 1920, and the primary founder, first president and first editor for the American Academy of Political and Social Science.
+He also served as the 7th president of Northwestern University from 1902 to 1904.

-Early Years
+Early years

-James was born in Jacksonville, Illinois and was the son of Methodist minister, Colin Dew James, and Amanda Keziah (Casad) James.
+Born in Jacksonville, Illinois, James was the son of Methodist minister, Colin Dew James, and Amanda Keziah (Casad) James.
 For his secondary school education, he went to a high school from Illinois State Normal University (now known as Illinois State University) and graduated in 1873.
-Between 1974 and 1875, he attended a year at each Northwestern and Harvard but said to not have enjoyed what Harvard had to offer.
-As a result, he transferred to the University of Halle, where he studied economics under the direction of Johannes Conrad.
+He attended Northwestern in 1874 and Harvard in 1876 but said to not have enjoyed what Harvard had to offer.
+He transferred to the University of Halle, where he studied economics under the direction of Johannes Conrad.
 He earned a doctorate in political economy in 1877 with a thesis on the American tariff.
 Upon his return to the United States he received an appointment as a high school principal.